gbudny93/Backup_mt/README.md

         - App.config
         - backup_mt.exe
       - Backup
-        - Backup files
+        - Backup and config file will stored inside, automatically downloaded with today date as name
       - Logs
-        - Log files
+        - Log files will be stored with today date as name

 ## Deployment